Margaret Roper: In popular culture

 In Alfred, Lord Tennyson's Dream of Fair Women, he invokes Margaret Roper ("who clasped in her last trance / Her murdered father's head") as a paragon of loyalty and familial love.

 In Robert Bolt's famous play A Man for All Seasons, Margaret and William Roper were major characters.
-Bolt characterizes Roper as a brilliant and strong unmarried woman in her twenties.
+Bolt characterises Roper as a brilliant and strong unmarried woman in her twenties.
 In the 1966 film, she was portrayed by Susannah York.
 In the original Broadway play, she was portrayed by Olga Bellin, and later in the play's run by Faye Dunaway, in her Broadway debut.

 In the 2007 TV show The Tudors which focuses on the reign of Henry VIII, Margaret Roper is portrayed by actress Gemma Reeves.
 The show focuses some on More's conflict with Henry VIII.

 In the 2015 miniseries Wolf Hall, she is portrayed by Emma Hiddleston as working with her father on translations and assisting him with his correspondence, and participating along with More in dangerous, but expertly guarded verbal exchanges with Thomas Cromwell.